arangodb/velocypack/Jason.md

   one of 0x0b - 0x12
   BYTELENGTH
+  optional NRITEMS
   sub Jason values as pairs of attribute and value optional INDEXTABLE
-  NRITEMS
+  NRITEMS for the 8-byte case

 Numbers (for byte length, number of subvalues and offsets in the INDEXTABLE) are little endian unsigned integers, using 1 byte for types 0x0b and 0x0f, 2 bytes for types 0x0c and 0x10, 4 bytes for types 0x0d and 0x11, and 8 bytes for types 0x0e and 0x12.

+NRITEMS is a single number as described above.

 The INDEXTABLE consists of:
   - an array of offsets (unaligned, in the number format described above) earlier offsets reside at lower addresses.
     Offsets are measured from the beginning of the Jason value.

-NRITEMS is a single number as described above.

-Nonempty objects have a small header including their byte length, then all the subvalues and an index table containing offsets to the subvalues and finally the number of subvalues.
-To find the index table, find the end, then the number of subvalues and from that the base of the index table, considering how wide its entries are.
+Nonempty objects have a small header including their byte length, the number of subvalues, then all the subvalues and finally an index table containing offsets to the subvalues.
+To find the index table, find number of subvalues, then the end, and from that the base of the index table, considering how wide its entries are.

 For all types the offset table describes where the subvalues reside.
-It is not necessary for the subvalues to start immediately after the byte length field.
-For performance reasons when building the value, it could be desirable to reserve 8 bytes for the byte length and not fill the gap, even though it turns out later that offsets and thus the byte length only uses 2 bytes, say.
-The number of subvalues is stored after the offset table as another number in the format described above.
+It is not necessary for the subvalues to start immediately after the number of subvalues field.
+For performance reasons when building the value, it could be desirable to reserve 8 bytes for the byte length and the number of subvalues and not fill the gap, even though it turns out later that offsets and thus the byte length only uses 2 bytes, say.

 There are two special cases: the empty object is simply stored as the single byte 0x0a and objects with exactly one element have no offset table at all.

+There is another exception: For 8-byte numbers the number of subvalues is stored behind the INDEXTABLE.
+This is to get away without moving memory when one has reserved 8 bytes in the beginning and later noticed that all 8 bytes are needed for the byte length.

 All offsets are measured from base A.